isabellegoralsky/cs174a-project/README.md

 ## TDL
 - Visuals
-  - Fix banana model (make it a little thicker/more sturdy?)
+  - Fix banana model
-  - Add background
+  - Add background image
   - Fix camera to frame border better
-  - Fruit are shearing kinda as they move, fix that
+  - Fruit are shearing a little as they move from the center, fix that
+  - Fruit sometimes get stuck on the border and vibrate
 - Gameplay
+  - Fix collisions
+    - Banana shape doesnt match visual
+    - Watermelon overlaps w fruits/border before colliding with it
-  - Add recipe set + picking + display
+  - Add recipe set (once we have more ingredients) + random selection + display w ctrl panel?
   - Track scores
 - General
+  - Add sound on collision too?
-  - Add more fruits (berries)
+  - Add more fruits (berries, milk?, peaches, cherries)
+    - Peaches and cherries could look similar to apples, cherries smaller + in a pair?
   - Refactor code file/clean it up